4S1ght/Soybean/README.md

 <p>

 ## About the project
+Ever had to work on a complicated project, using multiple tools, compilers, bundlers, manually restart things or move a file from one place to another each time a tiny thing has changed?

-Soybean is an automation multi-tool that started as a simple script to ease the annoying process of spawning multiple compilers, frameworks and other CLI tools and constantly restarting them manually each time part of the code or configuration has changed.
+Soybean started as a simple script to ease the annoying process of dealing with these sorts of things and evolved into an automation multi-tool.

-Now Soybean is capable of:
+As of now Soybean is capable of:
 - **Spawning and managing multiple child processes** such as compilers and frameworks from within a single terminal window - No more switching between terminal tabs to see what's broken.
 - **Running automated tasks**, or "routines" based on events that happen as you do your work - Fetch the remote at the start of your work, restart your app on `.env` file change or run a shell command in an interval.
 - **Letting you specify custom terminal command handlers** that allow you to run tasks on demand from within Soybean's terminal, along with keeping your command history and passing through unrecognized commands to a system shell like `zsh` or `powershell` - You don't need a separate terminal tab to interact with your OS.